derekTurner/Javascript-Games_Fund-23/Block_3/section_3/section_6.md

 1. Determine a frame rate in frames per second at which the animation should run.
 In many instances this will be global so that all animations on a page are running at the same rate.
 However, this is not a requirement.

-2. Create an named animation object w.hich applies to a particular property, setting the type and mode of the animation.
+2. Create an named animation object which applies to a particular property, setting the type and mode of the animation.

 3. Create an array of keyframes and apply these to the animation object.